vdods/rwb/README.md

 You'll need a cargo crate (which can be part of a cargo workspace) that has a file `rwb-package-config.env` in it which defines your project-specific `rwb` configuration.
+A default such file can be created by running the `rwb-local-make-package-config` script in the project root, and then edited appropriately.
+See the comments in that file for what everything should be.

+You'll also need have definitions for build/deploy env vars.
+A template env var file can be made by running the `rwb-build-deploy-config` script in your user home directory, editing the generated file `rwb-build-deploy-config.env` appropriately, and then adding the line

+    . rwb-build-deploy-config.env

-See the comments in that file in the example for what everything should be.
+to your user's `.profile` file, so that those env vars are set upon login.
+These assume a default configuation where there's a single build dir for all rwb-using projects, instead of building into a subdirectory of each project.
+See the comments in that file for what everything should be.

 ## Building and Deploying using `rwb`